I like to joke and say that anyone else would have sent my XJ to the junkyard.

 For those unfamiliar with XJs, they’re a unibody vehicle but if you want to get technical Chrylser likes to call them a “uniframe”.
 They sort of but not really have a frame made of 16ga (1/16") steel beneath them that ties into the unibody.

-The frames are galvanized from the factory, but once rust takes hold, it doesn’t take long for the rust to eat through the frame due to them being made of such thin metal.
+The frames are galvanized from the factory, but once rust takes hold, it doesn’t take long for it to eat through the frame due to them being made of such thin metal.
 And in my case this was exactly what had happened.

 In the rear of my Jeep, the rust had blown through the frame directly above where the bump stops used to be, and left other components with questionable structural integrity.